vincentdchan/blocky-editor/packages/blocky-example/src/docs/get-started.md

 To resolve conflicts, you need to transform the operations in the central server.
 The example server's code will be released later.

 You can also use a CRDT library such as YJS and bind the data model to it.
-I tried it.
-It works.

 Example: